-Acquisition Process Procedure Considerations Examples Plans Who prepares?
+Acquisition Process Procedure Considerations Examples

+Plans Who prepares?

 Who can modify?
-Who can modify?

 What is process for considering a property owner's request to modify?

-Ownership and Title Information How is this gathered?
-What are the contractual requirements?
+Ownership and How is this gathered?

+Title Information What are the contractual requirements?

 Are those contracts in place?